 At the Inovia Vein Specialty Clinic in Bridgeport Village in Tigard, Oregon we can assess your varicose veins and recommend the optimal treatment for your needs.
 This starts off with a first visit where we listen to you about your concerns and symptoms, and help map out a treatment plan to diagnose and treat your issues.
 Patients often ask if these treatment are covered by insurance?
 The answer is that it depends.
 With most insurance plans when the patient has symptoms of swelling, ache, skin irritation and wounds the treatments are covered.
 We can help you assess your options and submit your case to your insurance company for their input when needed.
 For patients where insurance coverage is not offered by their insurance companies, we can help quote patient pay options to facilitate treatment.

 How to make an appointment.
-Call 971-297-3007 to make an appointment with Dr. Gilster at our office in Northwest Portland, Oregon.
-Our specialty vein center is located at 7421 SW Bridgeport Rd, Suite 215, at the Bridgeport Village shopping area in Tigard, Oregon.
+Call 971-297-3007 to make an appointment with Dr. Gilster at our office in Tigard, Oregon.
+Our specialty vein center is located at 7421 SW Bridgeport Rd, Suite 215, at the Bridgeport Village shopping area.
 If coming from I-5 (North or South), take the Lower Boones Ferry Rd Exit and go West.
 When traveling west on Lower Boones Ferry Rd, turn right (north) into the shopping mall.
 There is ample parking between the Container Store and Sacks Off 5th.
 We are in a suite above the Container store on the second floor in the same area as Lasik Plus and Zoom Care.